-Phrases such as “for every” and “there exist” are used in Mathematical reasoning statements.
+Phrases such as “for every” and “there exist” is used in Mathematical reasoning statements.
 They are called quantifiers.

 1. What are Biconditional Statements?

-Biconditional statements are those Mathematical statements which have two conditions which are mutually dependent.
+Biconditional statements are those Mathematical statements that have two conditions that are mutually dependent.
 Biconditional statements are always compound statements.
 It can be represented as “if and only if” statements.
 A biconditional statement is symbolically represented as p ↔️ q where p and q are simple statements.

 Example: A triangle is a right triangle if and only if one of the three angles of the triangle is a right angle.

 The above example indicates that the triangle is a right triangle only when one angle is 900.
-To be more precise, the triangle will no longer be called a right triangle, if more than or less than one of the three angles is equal to 900.
+To be more precise, the triangle will no longer be called a right triangle, if more than or less than one of the three angles is equal to 90 degrees.